Pork: Bacon

-Bacon is defined as any of certain cuts of meat taken from the sides, belly, or back that have been cured or smoked.
+Bacon is any of certain cuts of meat taken from the sides, belly, or back that have been cured or smoked.
 In continental Europe, it is used primarily in cubes (lardons) as a cooking ingredient valued both as a source of fat and for its flavour.
 In Italy, besides being used in cooking, bacon (pancetta) is also served uncooked and thinly sliced as part of an antipasto.
 Bacon is also used for barding roasts, especially game birds.
 Bacon is often smoked with various wood fuels for up to ten hours.
 Bacon is eaten fried, baked, or grilled.

 A side of unsliced bacon is a "flitch" or "slab bacon", while an individual slice of bacon is a "rasher" (Australia, Ireland, New Zealand and the United Kingdom) or simply a "slice" or "strip" (North America).
 Slices of bacon are also known as "collops".
 Traditionally, the skin is left on the cut and is known as "bacon rind".
 Rindless bacon, however, is quite common.
 In both Ireland and the United Kingdom, bacon comes in a wide variety of cuts and flavours, and is predominantly known as "streaky bacon", or "streaky rashers".
 Bacon made from the meat on the back of the pig is referred to as "back bacon" and is part of traditional full breakfasts commonly eaten in Britain and Ireland.
 In the United States, back bacon may also be referred to as "Canadian-style Bacon" or "Canadian Bacon".

 The canned meat Spam is made of chopped pork shoulder meat and ham.

 Industrial raw material

 Due to the fact that pigs can eat unused food originally meant for humans, and due to the high availability of such food in many industrialized countries, pork and other products from pigs have become securely sourced and low-priced commodities.
-This makes pig products very popular as raw material in many industrially produced products.
+This makes pig products popular as raw material in many industrially produced products.